 My mouth hung open with discomfort.
 Here?
 Now?
 “Sir, I—”

-“Did I say you could speak, pussy?
-I said you could piddle, pussy.”
+“Did I say you could speak, girl?
+You can pee if you want to.”

 But I couldn’t.

 The elevator’s doors slid open.
 Footfall approached and tugged me by the leash back to the couch.
 I sat with my thighs spread.